-This service covers purchases of the following which are not covered under the Medicaid State Plan: (a) devices, controls, or appliances, specified in the participant's plan, that enable participants to increase their ability to perform activities of daily living (i.e. switches, grab devices, portable ramps and lifts);
+This service covers purchases of the following which are not covered under the Medicaid State Plan:

-(b) devices, controls, or appliances that enable the participant to perceive, control, or communicate with the environment in which they live;

-(c) items necessary for life support including ancillary supplies and equipment necessary to the proper functioning of such items;

-(d) Assistive technology device means an application or software item, or piece of equipment, whether acquired commercially, modified, or customized, that is used to increase, maintain, or improve functional capabilities of participants.

-e) Assistive technology service means a service that directly assists a participant in the selection, acquisition, or use of an assistive technology device.
-Assistive technology includes:

-1) the evaluation of the assistive technology needs of a participant, including a functional evaluation of the impact of the provision of appropriate assistive technology and appropriate services to the participant in the customary environment of the participant;

-2) services consisting of purchasing, leasing, or otherwise providing for the acquisition of assistive technology devices for participants;

-3) services consisting of selecting, designing, fitting, customizing, adapting, applying, maintaining, repairing, or replacing assistive technology devices;

-4) training or technical assistance for the participant, or, where appropriate, the family members, guardians, advocates, or authorized representatives of the participant; and

-5) training or technical assistance for professionals or other individuals who provide services to, employ, or are otherwise substantially involved in the major life functions of participants;

-(f) Personal Monitoring System is an electronic device or control that enables waiver participants to secure help in an emergency, be monitored to maintain health safety, or promote independence without paid staff.
+- (a) devices, controls, or appliances, specified in the participant's plan, that enable participants to increase their ability to perform activities of daily living (i.e. switches, grab devices, portable ramps and lifts); - (b) devices, controls, or appliances that enable the participant to perceive, control, or communicate with the environment in which they live; - (c) items necessary for life support including accompanying supplies and equipment necessary to the proper functioning of such items; - (d) Assistive technology device means an application or software item, or piece of equipment, whether acquired commercially, modified, or customized, that is used to increase, maintain, or improve functional capabilities of participants. - e) Assistive technology service means a service that directly assists a participant in the selection, acquisition, or use of an assistive technology device.
+Assistive technology includes: - 1) the evaluation of the assistive technology needs of a participant, including a functional evaluation of the impact of the provision of appropriate assistive technology and appropriate services to the participant in the customary environment of the participant; - 2) services consisting of purchasing, leasing, or otherwise providing for the acquisition of assistive technology devices for participants; - 3) services consisting of selecting, designing, fitting, customizing, adapting, applying, maintaining, repairing, or replacing assistive technology devices; - 4) ongoing training and technical assistance for the participant, or, where appropriate, the family members, guardians, advocates, or authorized representatives of the participant; and - 5) ongoing training and technical assistance for professionals or other individuals who provide services to, employ, or are otherwise substantially involved in the major life functions of participants; - (f) Personal Monitoring System is an electronic device or control that enables waiver participants to secure help in an emergency, be monitored to maintain health safety, or promote independence without paid staff.
 The response center is staffed by trained professionals.
-Installation, upkeep, and maintenance of devices/systems are provided;

-(g) Personal Tracking System is a device or control for the waiver participant that enables them to be located or monitored when there is a health and safety risk related to the participant's disability.
-Installation, upkeep, and maintenance of devices/systems are provided; and

-(h) Specialized Medical supplies gloves, diapers, wipes, hospital bed, and nutritional supplements.
+Installation, upkeep, and maintenance of devices/systems are provided; - (g) Specialized Medical supplies gloves, diapers, wipes, hospital bed, and nutritional supplements.